 Piracy and armed robbery against ships continue to occur around the world, inter alia in the waters off Somalia, off West Africa at the Gulf of Guinea and in South East Asia.

-Denmark has developed a Strategy for the Danish Counter-Piracy Effort 2011-2014.
-The overall aim of the Danish efforts is to contribute to making the waters off the Horn of Africa and in the Indian Ocean safe and navigable for Danish and international shipping.
+Denmark has developed a Strategy for the Danish Measures against Piracy and Armed Robbery at Sea 2015-2018.
+The overall aim of the Danish efforts is to contribute to making piracy infested waters safe and navigable for Danish and international shipping.
 The efforts include bilateral and multilateral political, military, legal and capacity-building measures.

 Protection of ships